Perspective | Trump’s attack on Hunter Biden will only increase the stigma of addiction

 Hunter Biden’s problems with alcohol, drugs and women have been well-documented.
 (News reports show that, contrary to what Trump said Tuesday, Hunter was not dishonorably discharged from the Navy Reserve when he tested positive for cocaine in 2014.)
 Those demons were enough of an issue that when the former vice president began running last year, the New Yorker published a piece asking whether they would “jeopardize his father’s campaign.”
 That story ran a few days before I finally hit bottom myself.

 I don’t know Hunter Biden, but I do know that worrying that your own actions could hurt the people you love is one of the things that tears an addict up inside.
 I knew I was miserable, but I also knew my actions contradicted all the good things my family had taught me, which is why I never told them the truth.
-The lies didn’t fix anything, though; I just felt even guiltier, which of course, made me drink more and go back to strip clubs.
+The lies didn’t fix anything, though; I just felt even guiltier, which of course made me drink more and go back to strip clubs.
 I felt like I didn’t deserve my family, and I feared any bad thing that happened to them would be God’s retribution for me running so astray.

 When my mom finally confronted me, she thought I was deceiving her because I thought lying was fun.
 It was the opposite; I knew my actions were wrong.
 I couldn’t bear to make her think that she had failed as a parent, and I didn’t want the people at her church to associate her with my filth (when, in fact, they were the ones who told her not to give up on me).

 Trump’s attempts to dismiss the late Beau Biden’s good work Tuesday by returning to Hunter Biden’s failings (“I don’t know Beau.
-I know Hunter”) also hit home for me, because I always worried that my sister — who along with being my best friend, is the best daughter, wife and teacher I know — would have her reputation dragged down because of me.
+I know Hunter”) also hit home for me because I always worried that my sister — who along with being my best friend is the best daughter, wife and teacher I know — would have her reputation dragged down because of me.

 I don’t know the inner dynamics of the Biden family.
-But I am sure the things Hunter did must have broken Joe Biden’s heart.
+But I am sure the things Hunter did must have broken his father’s heart.
 I am sure they had conversations like the ones my mom had with me.
-So Biden could have, rightly, brushed off Trump with another “will you shut up” or refocused the conversation on Beau, whose death he’s still so publicly grieving.
+So Joe Biden could have, rightly, brushed off Trump with another “will you shut up” or refocused the conversation on Beau, whose death he’s still so publicly grieving.

 But instead, he met the moment head-on.
 “My son, like a lot of people you know at home, had a drug problem,” he said — before saying that Hunter has fixed them, and then uttering the words every recovering addict wants to hear: “I am proud of my son.”